 Top 10 Money-Saving Pantry Essentials

-10. Bisquick We get a little nostalgic over this yellow box.
-It's been a classic for generations and can be used to create everything from pancakes and waffles to biscuits and cobbler toppings.
-Not only is it economic, it's also easy.
+It’s been a classic for generations and can be used to create everything from pancakes and waffles to biscuits and cobbler toppings.
+Not only is it economical, but it’s also easy.
 And that, you gotta love.

-9. Raisins A healthy, easy snack or yummy mix-in for pancakes, homemade granola, and cereal.
-We also love raisins as a sweet and unexpected addition to salads, pastas, and rice dishes, or as a stuffing for chicken breasts or pork.
+A healthy, easy snack or yummy mix-in for pancakes, homemade granola, and cereal.
+We also love raisins as a sweet and unexpected addition to salads, pasta, and rice dishes, or as a stuffing for chicken breasts or pork.

-7. Soups Start with a simple can of soup and add fresh veggies, pasta or rice, roasted chicken, grated cheese, and you've got a real meal!
-We also love soups as a base for casseroles -- cream of chicken or cream of mushroom soup can be the inspiration for a quick-and-easy chicken potpie or tuna casserole.
+Start with a simple can of soup and add fresh veggies, pasta or rice, roasted chicken, grated cheese, and you’ve got a real meal!
+We also love soups as a base for casseroles — the cream of chicken or cream of mushroom soup can be the inspiration for a quick-and-easy chicken potpie or tuna casserole.
 So, get souped up!

-4. Oatmeal A must for breakfast (adored by both kids and adults), a staple for mixing into meatloafs and muffins, and an essential ingredient in our greatest all-time addiction: oatmeal cookies.
+A must for breakfast (adored by both kids and adults), a staple for mixing into meatloaves and muffins, and an essential ingredient in our greatest all-time addiction: oatmeal cookies.
 Another way to save pennies: skip the pricey cereals at the supermarket and whip up your own granola using oats, honey, or maple syrup, vanilla, nuts, and other goodies.

-3. Rice Like pasta, rice is one of those versatile staples that makes us feel like we're eating like kings and queens, even when we don't have the budget.
+Like pasta, rice is one of those versatile staples that makes us feel like we’re eating like kings and queens, even when we don’t have the budget.
 From healthy stir-fry dishes to hearty rice-chicken-cheese casseroles, pilafs, or cold veggie rice salads, we love the many personalities it can take on.
-And it's super-easy.
-Our favorite rice is Trader Joe's ready-made (frozen) jasmine rice - four minutes in the micro and you're done.
+And it’s super-easy.